 ContactFor questions and comments regarding the Workshop please contact: Silke Steger

-The Institute of Physical Chemistry at LMU Munich, the Nanosystems Initiative Munich (NIM) and the Center for NanoScience (CeNS) at LMU Munich in collaboration with the Laboratory of Fluorescence Dynamics (University of California, Irvine) are organizing a workshop on advanced concepts in fluorescence imaging techniques and instrumentation.
+The Institute of Physical Chemistry at LMU Munich, the Nanosystems Initiative Munich (NIM) and the Center for NanoScience (CeNS) at LMU Munich are organizing a workshop on advanced concepts in fluorescence imaging techniques and instrumentation.

 The workshop consists of:

-- Advanced theoretical lectures by Prof. Enrico Gratton (University of California, Irvine), Dr. Michelle Digman (University of California, Irvine), Prof. Paul W. Wiseman (McGill University), Prof. Jochen Müller (University of Minnesota), Prof. Jörg Enderlein (University of Göttingen), Prof. Claus Seidel (University of Düsseldorf) and Prof. Don C. Lamb (Ludwig-Maximilians-Universität, Munich)
+- Advanced theoretical lectures by Prof. Enrico Gratton (University of California, Irvine), Dr. Michelle Digman (University of California, Irvine), Prof. Paul W. Wiseman (McGill University), Prof. Jochen Müller (University of Minnesota), Prof. Jörg Enderlein (University of Göttingen), Prof. Claus Seidel (University of Düsseldorf), Dr. Jelle Hendrix (University of Leuven) and Prof. Don C. Lamb (Ludwig-Maximilians-Universität, Munich)

 - Computer based training on data analysis and simulations, underscoring what has been taught during the lectures